Mernda - North

 Residential development activity is slightly higher than average within Mernda - North when compared nationally

-New properties are constructed at an average expected cost of $392,000, below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, there have been $147,000 in commercial development approvals, indicating minimal commercial development activity compared to Greater Melbourne, where Mernda - North records markedly lower building activity, at 79.0% below the regional average per person.
-This scarcity of new homes usually strengthens demand and prices for existing properties.
-The area's building activity is also below national averages, reflecting its maturity and possible planning constraints.
-New building activity shows 44.0% standalone homes and 56.0% townhouses or apartments, indicating a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a notable change from the area's existing housing composition, currently at 84.0% houses.
-The estimated population count of 1668 people per dwelling approval reflects its quiet, low activity development environment.
+This indicates that demand for housing is outpacing supply, which can put upward pressure on prices and increase competition among buyers.
+The average construction cost of new dwellings in the area is $392,000, which is below regional levels, suggesting more affordable housing options for buyers.
+In FY26 to date, there have been $147,000 worth of commercial approvals registered, indicating minimal commercial development activity.
+Compared to Greater Melbourne, Mernda - North has significantly lower building activity, with 78.0% below the regional average per person.
+This scarcity of new homes can strengthen demand and prices for existing properties.
+The current housing mix in Mernda - North shows a shift towards higher-density living, with 44.0% standalone homes and 56.0% townhouses or apartments.
+This is a notable change from the area's existing housing composition, which is currently 84.0% houses.

 Frequently Asked Questions - Development